-- 134. Modify Section 10.10 Site Plan Control as follows: - In b), delete the paragraphs that follow v) and replace with the following:
+- 173. Modify Section 10.10 Site Plan Control as follows: - In b) iv) add the following sentence "except in cases where specifically required by this Plan, such as where an on-farm diversified use or agricultural-related use is proposed in accordance with Section 7.2.3 and 7.2.4" immediately after the words "farming operations" - In b) delete the paragraphs that follow v) and replace with the following:

-"In areas designated Environmental Protection, shown on overlays as Environmentally Sensitive or within Intake Protection Zones 1 and 2, site plan control may apply to all classes of development.
+"In areas designated or adjacent to areas designated Environmental Protection, shown on overlays as Environmentally Sensitive or within Intake Protection Zones 1 and 2, site plan control may apply to all classes of development.
 For the purpose of this section, "adjacent" areas means those lands contiguous with areas designated Environmental Protection or Environmentally Sensitive, where it is likely that development or site alteration would have a negative impact on the Environmental Protection or Environmentally Sensitive areas.